livebook-dev/req_athena/README.md

 [Req](https://github.com/wojtekmach/req) plugin for [AWS Athena](https://docs.aws.amazon.com/athena/latest/APIReference/Welcome.html).

-ReqAthena makes it easy to make Athena queries.
-Query results are decoded into the `ReqAthena.Result` struct.
+ReqAthena makes it easy to make Athena queries and save the results into S3 buckets.

-The struct implements the `Table.Reader` protocol and thus can be efficiently traversed by rows or columns.
+By default, `ReqAthena` will query results and use the default output format, which is CSV.
+To change that, you can use the `:format` option documented bellow.

 ## Usage